BadisG/Scrapped-games-on-jeuxvideo.com/README.md

 ```

 # 3. Install playwright
-You must execute this command before you can use playwrigt on a python script:
+You must execute this command before you can use playwright on a python script:
 ```
 playwright install
 ```